 - the organization is legally separate (can sue and be sued in their own name) - the Board holds the corporate powers of the organization - the Board appoints a voting majority of the organization's board - the Board is able to impose its will on the organization - the organization has the potential to impose a financial benefit/burden on the Board - there is fiscal dependency by the organization on the Board

 The Board has reviewed and evaluated the applicable criteria and determined that there are no agencies that should be included as component units in these financial statements.
-In addition, the Board has determined that it functions as a component unit of the Government of the District of Columbia.

 B. Financial Statements - Government-Wide Statements -